sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### ADSP: The Podcast - Episode 137: Sean Parent on Val (vs Rust)!

-In this episode, Conor and Bryce interview Sean Parent live from C++ On Sea 2023 about the Val programming language and how it compares to Rust, Swift and C++.
+In this episode, Conor and Bryce interview Sean Parent live from C++ On Sea 2023 about the Val programming language and how it compares to Rust, Swift, and C++.

 * [Audio](https://adspthepodcast.com/2023/07/07/Episode-137.html)